-The column entitled "Percentage of shares beneficially owned-Before Offering" is based on a total of 22,510,817 shares of our common stock outstanding as of August 31, 2013, assuming the conversion of all outstanding shares of our preferred stock, including shares of preferred stock that are issuable as accrued stock dividends, into an aggregate of 21,038,477 shares of our common stock upon the closing of this offering.
+The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is based on a total of 22,510,817 shares of our common stock outstanding as of August 31, 2013, assuming the conversion of all outstanding shares of our preferred stock, including shares of preferred stock that are issuable as accrued stock dividends, into an aggregate of 21,038,477 shares of our common stock upon the closing of this offering assuming such closing occurs on September 30, 2013.
 The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on 30,110,817 shares of our common stock to be outstanding after this offering, including the 7,600,000 shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding options or warrants.